manolisliolios/kiosk-demo/dapp/README.md

 You can type a kiosk's address on the search bar and view the contents of it.

 If there are items listed for sale, you can purchase them directly.
-The purchased item will be placed in the kiosk.
+The purchased item will be placed in the owned kiosk.
+If the account doesn't have a kiosk, the purchase will fail.

+### Transfer Policy Rules supported
 Currently, the demo supports the following Transfer Policy cases:
 (That are based on the `@mysten/kiosk` SDK)